 In 2015, MAYA Organization secured funding to offer pro bono services for pregnant women and their partners throughout their pregnancy and for up to one year postpartum.
 This funding enabled the launch of a three-part program offering counseling, an incentive-based prenatal education course, and a pantry program for the distribution of commonly needed infant items.

-Today, MAYA Organization operates facilities in Northside and Swissvale, providing free counseling, classes, and pantry distributions for expectant and new families.
+Today, MAYA Organization operates a facility in Swissvale, providing free counseling, classes, and pantry distributions for expectant and new families.
 Pro bono, trauma- informed counseling is offered for women in the Allegheny County Jail, throughout their incarceration and for up to one year following their release.
 MAYA counselors and social workers are currently undergoing training in Eye Movement Desensitization and Reprocessing (EMDR) therapy, an evidence-based treatment for those who have a history of trauma.